ucl-sbde/semantics-driven_controls/README.md

 2. Brick and SAREF driven SPARQL queries

    The SPARQL queries are examples of queries that can support the configuration of control applications using both Brick and SAREF concepts.

+3. Control actors

+   The control actors host example scripts for running DF functions, including ators for executing SPARQL queris, reading and writing data and executing logic.